 You can create a ruleset to write rules that define the allowed communication between workloads in a single group or multiple groups.
-See "Groups in Illumination" in the Visualization Guide for information.
+See "Groups in Illumination" in Visualization Guide.

 When you write a rule for a Windows workload, you can add a Windows service name without specifying a port or protocol and the rule will allow communication for that service over any port and protocol.